fusajiro87/dotfiles/README.md

 ## Usage

 After installation, simply open Kitty.
-You may optionally set it as your default terminal.
+You may optionally set it as your default terminal emulator.

 That's it.